 (b) all contributions of employees and payments by the State under Division 3.

-[Section 83A inserted by No. 50 of 1961 s.
-7; amended by No. 49 of 1996 s.
+[Section 83A inserted: No. 50 of 1961 s.
+7; amended: No. 49 of 1996 s.
 64.]

 83AA.
 Payments by State into Provident Account

 (1) Payments by the State to the credit of the Provident Account shall be made from the Consolidated Fund and that Account is hereby permanently appropriated accordingly.